 Since I opted for clear braces, I have not experienced a lot of mouth sores.
 The clear brackets on each tooth do not seem to irritate my mouth much, nor are they very sharp.

 Although I’m not embarrassed about wearing braces, some adults might like that in photos, you can’t always make out that you’re wearing clear braces.
 Since I sometimes perform on stage or screen, the subtlety of clear braces is useful.

 To answer the pain question, braces can be somewhat painful/annoying during the first few months.. but after a while, the pain level decreases, and you get more used to caring for your teeth, so it doesn’t seem as bothersome as in the beginning.

 But, you have to maintain frequent brushing habits, regular dental cleanings, and carry a toothbrush around in case you accidentally get food stuck in the wires while eating out.
-But, having to brush my teeth so often has helped me to have better dental habits, and my gums are healthier, too.
+Still, having to brush my teeth so often has helped me to have better dental habits, and my gums are healthier, too.

 Having braces as an adult also gave me much greater empathy for my teenage students.
 When I first began receiving treatment, I was working at a junior and senior high school, and many of my students had braces.